Class 9 Teacher

 The children will also complete a daily Math Skills sheet which focuses on the four operations: addition, subtraction, multiplication and division as well as fractions.

-During Summer 1, we will be looking at Christianity and the Kingdom of God.
-We will be considering the question -When Jesus left, what was the impact of Pentecost?
+During Autumn 1, we will be looking at Christianity and The Gospel.
+We will be considering the question -‘What kind of world did Jesus want?’

-In Summer 2, we will be focusing on Judaism and Passover.
-We will be considering the key question– How important is it for Jewish people to do what God asks them to do?
+In Autumn 2, we will be focusing on Christianity – Incarnation.
+We will be considering the key question – ‘What is the Trinity?’

 PE is taught twice a week.
 This term in our indoor PE, we will be working from our REAL PE programme.
-Summer 1 will be our physical unit which focuses on reaction and responses.
-In Summer 2, it will be our Fitness unit which focuses on ball chasing and balance transfers.
+Autumn 1 will be our personal unit which focuses on perseverance and challenging ourselves.
+In Autumn 2, it will be our Creative unit which focuses on dance.

 Homework will be set and homework books will be sent home every FRIDAY and are due back in on the following WEDNESDAY please.